t0kenz/DAT255/Documents/Reflections/Individual/John/week2.md

 ﻿
 ## Reflections each week by John
+Basically the same as last week not much has changed

 ### What do I want to learn or understand better?
 - I've used trello before in other software projects but not truly incorporated with scrum which caused a few problems so therefore i would like to get better at agile practices and scrum so that i will be better at it in the future